 For specific comparisons of feeding conditions and milk quality, visit grassfed.com.au

 Yes, antioxidants help support a strong immune system, and are naturally occurring in breast milk.
 Our Grass Fed products contain beta carotene, Vitamin C, and Vitamin E as required to ensure healthy growth and nutrition.

 Does your formula include essential fatty acids DHA and ARA?

 Our Munchkin Grass Fed range includes DHA (hexane free) and ARA, which aid in your little one’s brain and eye development.

 Our grass-fed cows roam in open pasture 365 days per year, grazing on only grass, foliage and plants.
 Natural, happy, and healthy lifestyles for the cows means antibiotic use is very limited.
 We want the best for our cows, and they only get an antibiotic if they are sick; they are removed from the herd and the milk is tested once they are healthy to ensure no antibiotics are in the milk.

 Rest easy that no antibiotics reach our milk, because every batch of milk from our farms is 100% tested for antibiotics.

 Why are there three stages of formula?

-We offer 3 stages of formula to meet the needs of your baby from birth to 36 months of age.
 As the nutritional needs of your child change, so does our formula.
 Stage 1 is suited for babies 0-6 months, Stage 2 is suited for babies 6-12 months and stage 3 is suited for toddlers 12-36 months.